spawaskar-cora/cora-docs/docs/index.md

     You can put a big description for the warning here.
 This can include additional markdown elements including images or links to other pages.

+!!! note:
+	If the Scene played the sound, then the volume is not used.
+If an object played the sound, the object's position is used to adjust the volume.

 [TOC]

 # What is CoRA?